We flew to North Vancouver to visit with the Barr’s

 Taipei 101, located in Xinyi District, Taipei, is a 101-story landmark skyscraper rising 508 meters, renowned for its bamboo-inspired design.
 Formerly the world's tallest building (2004–2010), it features a massive 660-ton wind damper, high-speed elevators, and a premier observation deck offering panoramic city views.

 They didn’t know what to do with the flour— they are not bakers.
 They use rice for everything.
-Thus they invented the dumplings.
+Thus they started using the flour for dumplings.

 These are the silos for the flour.